tikv/website/content/docs/5.1/concepts/explore-tikv-features/replication-and-rebalancing.md

 ---
 title: Replication and rebalancing
-description: replication, rebalancing
+description: Learn how TiKV replicates, distributes and rebalances data.
 menu:
     "5.1":
         parent: Features
         weight: 1
 ---

-This page walks you through a simple demonstration of how TiKV replicates, distributes, and rebalances data.
-Starting with a 3-node local cluster, you'll:
+This document walks you through a simple demonstration of how TiKV replicates, distributes and rebalances data.
+To start a 3-node local cluster, you need to perform the following operations:

-1. Write some data via [go-ycsb](https://github.com/pingcap/go-ycsb) and verify that it replicates in triplicate by default.
+1. Write some data via [go-ycsb](https://github.com/pingcap/go-ycsb) and verify the data is replicated in triplicate by default.
-2. Add two more nodes and watch how TiKV automatically rebalances replicas to efficiently use all available capacity.
+2. Add two more nodes and see how TiKV automatically rebalances replicas to efficiently use all available capacity.

 {{< warning >}}
-Do not apply this in production.
+Do not apply this operation in the production environment.
 {{< /warning >}}

 ## Prerequisites

-Make sure you have installed [TiUP](https://github.com/pingcap/tiup) as described in [TiKV in 5 Minutes](../../tikv-in-5-minutes).
+Make sure that you have installed [TiUP](https://github.com/pingcap/tiup) as described in [TiKV in 5 Minutes](../../tikv-in-5-minutes).

 ## Step 1: Start a 3-node cluster

-Use the `tiup-playground` to start a 3-node local cluster.
+You can execute the `tiup-playground` command to start a 3-node local cluster.

 Show TiUP version: